In this article, you’ll learn:

-Whether that goal is to change careers, upskill, reskill, or simply master a new hobby, it’s important that your curriculum is as hands-on as possible.
+Whether that goal is to education students change careers, upskill, reskill, or simply master a new hobby, it’s important that your curriculum is as hands-on as possible.

 This is where traditional education and virtual learning differ; where the teaching you do in school is rooted in theory and rarely actionable, virtual learning allows you to teach lessons that are applicable to whatever your learners’ goals are.
 You can ensure mastery by having them create projects, case studies, use cases, and complete other tasks that are directly related to their desired outcome.